mt-class/penn/projects/team13.md

 * You may only use data or code outside of what is provided _with advance permission_.
 We will ask you to make your resources available to everyone.
   You should not used any pre-existing transliteration systems.
-However, you aree to use external alignment or translation systems.
+However, you free to use external alignment or *translation* systems.

 Any questions should be be posted on the
 [course Piazza page](https://piazza.com/upenn/spring2015/cis526).